jacksleight/statamic-miniset/README.md

 `jit_safe` => true,
 ```

-Once enabled Miniset will save a full list of possible classes to `resources/css/statamic/miniset_classes.yaml` whenever you update a blueprint or fieldset.
+Once enabled Miniset will scan your Miniset Classes fields and save a full list of possible classes to `resources/css/statamic/miniset_classes.yaml` whenever you update a blueprint or fieldset.
 If you would like to save this file to a different location you can change the `jit_file` option.

 You can then tell Tailwind to search this file in your `tailwind.config.js`: